FleppyGamer/cafeteria-da-ana/README.md

 - Social media icons to the footer;

 ### Modified:
-- The header logo now is the website title!
+- Now the header logo is just the website name!

 ## [0.1] - 2024-07-14